Cyfrin/html-fund-me-cu/README.md

 ## Execute a transaction - Local EVM

-If you want to execute a transaction follow this:
+If you want to execute a transaction follow this, you'll need to setup a chain.
+We have support for both foundry and moccasin.

-Make sure you have the following installed:
+> Foundry

 1. You'll need to open up a second terminal and run: